ml-struct-bio/cryodrgn/README.md

 It is recommended to first train on lower resolution images (e.g. D=128) with `--zdim 1` and with `--zdim 10` using the default architecture (fast).
 After validation, pose optimization, and any necessary particle filtering, then train on the full resolution image stack (up to D=256) with a large architecture (slow).

-Example command to train a 1-D latent variable cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

+    # 1-D latent variable model
     $ cryodrgn train_vae projections.128.mrcs
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 1 -n 50 \
             -o 00_vae128_z1

-* Results will be saved in the specified directory `00_vae128_z10`.

-Example command to train a 10-D latent variable cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+    # 10-D latent variable model
     $ cryodrgn train_vae projections.128.mrcs
             --poses pose.pkl \
             --ctf ctf.pkl \